 How does Flexi-T work?

 The copper on the Flexi-T IUD releases traces of copper in the immediate vicinity, causing sperms to lose mobility and preventing fertilisation.
 In addition, in the unlikely event that an egg is fertilised, the copper on the Flexi-T prevents the fertilised egg from implanting in the uterine wall.
-As a result, this IUD is also an excellent ‘morning after’ option in the event of an accident.
+As a result, this IUD is also an excellent ‘morning after’ option in the event of an accident (placed within a time frame of 5 days after the accident).
 This dual effect starts immediately after the Flexi-T is inserted.

 Inserting a Flexi-T

-If you are taking anticoagulant medication, notify your doctor before the IUD is inserted.
+If you are taking any medication, especially anticoagulants (blood thinners) notify your physician first.
 If you are receiving electrotherapy or radiotherapy, notify your doctor that you are using a copper IUD.

 Possible side effects:

-- Spotting throughout menstrual cycle during first week after insertion
+- Spotting throughout menstrual cycle which should decrease over time

 - Copper allergy (rare; always notify your doctor if you are allergic)